 When you write the subject line, just use the numbered list in your content to frame the title.

-I mentioned earlier that RATTLE can be used with any format.
+In marketing, content is king.
+And luckily, as I mentioned earlier, RATTLE can be used with any format.
 But to be more specific, here’s are a few examples for you to use RATTLE in real life:

 1. Books, eBooks, and Guides

 For written content such as books, eBooks, and Guides, the RATTLE method gives you a simple formula you can use to write the content for your publication.